hpe-dev-incubator/hpe-dev-portal/content/blog/infrastructure-as-code-on-hpe-greenlake-using-terraform.md

 ### What’s next?

-In this blog post, I covered how to get started with the Terraform provider for HPE GreenLake, I explained how to collect data from the platform and request the creation of a VM instance.
-In my next article, I will apply changes to the configuration of the infrastructure configuration file and see how the desired state is automatically tracked by Terraform and applied to HPE GreenLake.
+In this blog post, I covered how to get started with the Terraform provider for HPE GreenLake, explained how to collect data from the platform, and showed how to request the creation of a VM instance.
+In my next article, I will apply changes to the configuration of the infrastructure configuration file and demonstrate how the desired state is automatically tracked by Terraform and applied to HPE GreenLake.

 * [Learn more about Terraform](https://www.terraform.io/)
 * [Learn more about HPE GreenLake](https://www.hpe.com/us/en/greenlake.html)